‘General Hospital’ Spoilers For Next 2 Weeks: Valentin Wants Ava To Clear His Name? Griffin To The Rescue

 A Shot At Redemption

 Lulu will also change her opinion of Valentin.
-Lulu doesn’t have the best opinion of Valentin, but everything will change after an enlightening conversation.
-Spoilers reveal Lulu will realize Valentin is not entirely unredeemable.
+She doesn’t have the best opinion of Valentin, but everything will change after an enlightening conversation.
+Spoilers reveal Lulu will realize Valentin is not entirely irredeemable.
 It seems like the two will finally reach some compromise.

 Nathan West, who now?
 Spinelli's eagle-eyes put Amy in a tough position today, West Coast.
 An all-new #GH starts RIGHT NOW on ABC! pic.twitter.com/OjJrL2kmoY